 burning your skin

 inserting objects into your body

 hitting yourself or walls

 scratching and hair pulling

-They are connected problems and have a common source for treatment – utlising psychotherapy and psycho-social treatments.
-Support groups in a community settings that help one another.
+They are connected problems and have a common source for treatment – utilising psychotherapy and psycho-social treatments, including support groups in a community setting that help one another.

 Families are often crucial in this process when young people have these behaviours, and will be encouraged to look at how the family system as a whole may have adapted to manage the problems and how it need to change to support the recovery.

-As it is linked to addiction in the more general sense it often responds well to recovery focused therapy approaches.
+As self-harming is linked to addiction in the more general sense it often responds well to recovery focused therapy approaches.